Rust async/await: Async executor

 }

 The flow chart of the Executor::step() method is shown below.
-The Executor::step() method is the key method of the executor.
+The Executor::step() method is the crucial method of the executor.
 It is responsible for scheduling the tasks.
-When the function starts, it will look for any new tasks that are spawned and adds them to the task_queue.
-Then it will loop through the task_queue and executes the tasks.
-If a task is not ready, it will be added to the pending_tasks list.
+When the function starts, it will look for any new spawned tasks and add them to the task_queue.
+Then, it will loop through the task_queue and execute the tasks.
+A task will be added to the pending_tasks list if it is not ready.
 The pending_tasks list will be used for the next step.
 The Executor::step() method returns true if there are still tasks to run.

 Async scheduler